Kubernetes v1.24 Stargazer: What's new?

 4. New metrics for monitoring: OOM (Out of Memory) Events

 Part of maintaining a Kubernetes cluster is to have information on what’s happening under the hood through monitoring.
-In version 1.24, there’s a new metric added to kubelet called container_oom_events_total.
+In version 1.24, a new metric was added to kubelet called container_oom_events_total.
 This metric keeps track of all OutOfMemory events that occurred, and this should provide better insight to determine if the nodes can meet the resources needed by your pods.

 5. The Master label will no longer be present in kubeadm control plane nodes